Adding a Barcode Widget

 5. Select Save.

-13. Decide which name you want to appear in the widget report.
+9. Optional: In the Miscellaneous section, decide which name you want to appear in the widget report.

 The Same as widget name setting is the default selection and automatically uses the widget name as the chart title.
 To choose your own chart title, clear the option and enter a new name.